wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 ## Front End Changes

+### Photo Gallery

+When uploading images to a Photo Gallery topic, users can now enter a title for each image as well as the image description.
+This will enhance the searchability of images within these topics.

 ### User Name Cards

 To facilitate upcoming functionality, a new optional name card can be shown when clicking or tapping on a user's name in most locations throughout the system.
 The name card currently shows the user's name, avatar, a link to their profile, and a link to search for their posts.
 This name card can be enabled in the AdminCP Settings under Options > User Profile Options.

 ### Additional Issues

+- Attachments will now show in the Latest Activity streams when using the Web Client.
-- Resolved an issue that could prevent deleting topics if the author has been deleted
+- Resolved an issue that could prevent deleting topics if the author has been deleted.
 - Users could edit their status if they did not have permission to edit their profile.
 This has been corrected.
 - Users without permission to edit their profile could not update their settings.
 This has been corrected.
 - Resolved an issue with username links in Pinned Topic Answer posts.
 These links would not work properly on subdomains.